MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 You must have [Microsoft 365 admin permissions](https://docs.microsoft.com/microsoft-365/admin/add-users/assign-admin-roles) to access the New Exchange admin center.
 For more information, see [Permissions in Exchange Online](permissions-exo/permissions-exo.md).

-1. [Sign in](https://support.microsoft.com/office/e9eb7d51-5430-4929-91ab-6157c5a050b4) to Microsoft 365 or Office 365 using your work or school account (AI - Further down for the URL.we are stating to use credentials to login.
-Is that different from the work or school account?
-If not, then we need to maintain consistency in usage of terminology across), and then choose the **Admin** tile.
+1. [Sign in](https://support.microsoft.com/office/e9eb7d51-5430-4929-91ab-6157c5a050b4) to Microsoft 365 or Office 365 using your work or school account, and then choose the **Admin** tile.

 2. In the Microsoft 365 admin center, choose **Admin centers** \> **Exchange**.

     ![Modern EAC](media/EAC-selection.PNG)

-You can also get to the New Exchange admin center directly by using the URL [https://admin.exchange.microsoft.com](https://admin.exchange.microsoft.com) and signing in with your  credentials.
+You can also get to the New Exchange admin center directly by using the URL [https://admin.exchange.microsoft.com](https://admin.exchange.microsoft.com) and sign in using your  credentials.

 > [!NOTE]
-> When using the direct URL to access the Exchange admin center, be sure to use a private browsing session (not a regular session).
-This will prevent the credential that you are currently logged on with from being used (Did you mean misused?).
-To open an InPrivate Browsing session in Microsoft Edge or an incognito window in Google Chrome, press CTRL+SHIFT+N. To open an InPrivate Browsing session in Microsoft Edge Legacy, Internet Explorer, or a Private Browsing session in Mozilla Firefox, press CTRL+SHIFT+P. (Can we put these two sentences as a small table with first column for the browser and second for shortcut key.
-Or can we put them as a bulleted lists to provide ease of reading?)
+>Be sure to use a private browsing session (not a regular session) to access the Exchange admin center using the direct URL.
+This will prevent the credential that you are currently logged on with from being used.
+To open an InPrivate Browsing session in Microsoft Edge or an incognito window in Google Chrome, press CTRL+SHIFT+N. To open an InPrivate Browsing session in Microsoft Edge Legacy, Internet Explorer, or a Private Browsing session in Mozilla Firefox, press CTRL+SHIFT+P.

 ## New Exchange admin center features